Updated August 10, 2023

 Things to Remember

-- It is recommended to use Vlookup Table Array where tables are co-related with each other in terms of data.
+- It is recommended to use Vlookup Table Array, where tables are co-related in terms of data.

 - For the Table Array table, always use the reference of that lookup value related to the Array Table.

 - Table Array should be more than 2 tables.